Court (2014 film): Accolades

 Court won 18 awards in its screening at several film festivals.
 At the 62nd National Film Awards, the film won Best Feature Film Award.
 It received the Orizzonti Award and the Luigi De Laurentiis (Lion of the Future) award at its premiere at the 71st Venice International Film Festival.
 At its Indian premiere at the 16th Mumbai Film Festival, Court was awarded the Golden Gateway of India for Best Film in the International Competition section and a Special Jury Mention for the cast.
 It won the Siyad International Feature Film Award at the 51st International Antalya Golden Orange Film Festival, the FIPRESCI Award at the 52nd Vienna International Film Festival, the New Talent Award at the Hong Kong Asian Film Festival, The Best Picture and Best Screenplay Award at the 2morrow Film Festival, Best Film at Listapad, and the FIPRESCI Prize and Best Actor for Gomber at the Buenos Aires International Festival of Independent Cinema.
 It also went on to win the Best Film Award and Best Director Award for Tamhane at the Singapore International Film Festival, the Grand Prix and FIPRESCI Prize at the Auteur Film Festival, and special mentions at the Kyiv International Film Festival "Molodist" and FICUNAM International Film Festival.
+Geetanjali Kulkarni Won Filmfare Critics Award for Best Actress – Marathi.